olalonde/tsc-module-loader/README.md

 # tsc-module-loader

-Node.js [custom ESM loader](https://nodejs.org/api/esm.html#loaders) that mimics the resolution algorithm of the typescript compiler.
+Node.js [custom ESM loader](https://nodejs.org/api/esm.html#loaders) that uses the module resolution algorithm of the TypeScript compiler under the hood.
 It reads your `tsconfig.json` file, so it doesn't require any custom configuration.
 Things like like `compilerOptions.paths` will just work™.
 With this loader, if your import works at compile time, it will work at runtime.

 ## Usage